View FTP uploads with archived raw logs

 View logs locally on your computer

-- Under the Logs section, click on Raw Access Logs.
+- Under the METRICS section, click on Raw Access.

 - Under the Archived Raw Logs section, click on the archived FTP log for the month you're interested in.